endojs/endo/packages/ses/src/error/README.md

 Summary
    * Writing defensive programs under SES requires carefully considering what an error reveals to code positioned to catch those errors up the call chain.
-   * To that end, SES introduces an `assert` global with functions that effect errors with annotations that will be hidden from callers, and tames the `Error` constructor such that it hides the `stack` to parent callers.
+   * To that end, SES introduces an `assert` global with functions that add to errors annotations that will be hidden from callers.
+SES also tames the `Error` constructor to hide the `stack` to parent callers.
    * SES tames the global `console` and grants it the ability to reveal error annotations and stacks to the actual console.
    * Both `assert` and `console` are  powerful globals that SES does not implicitly carry into child compartments.
 When creating a child compartment, add `assert` to the compartment’s globals.
 Either add `console` too, or add a wrapper that annotates the console with a topic.
    * SES hides annotations and stack traces by default.
 To reveal them, use a mechanism like `process.on("uncaughtException")` in Node.js to catch the error and log it back to the `console` tamed by `lockdown`.